 That doesn’t mean it’s a bad or boring choice!
 Polanco is a great location if your trip includes high-end shopping at designer boutiques, five-star restaurants, or a little luxury pampering.
 You probably won’t think twice about safety whether you’re strolling wide sidewalks during the day or even at night.

 Staying at Polanco hotels also makes a lot of sense if you expect to spend a full day at the Museum of Anthropology (buy your ticket in advance to skip the line) or gallery hopping.

 Polanco isn’t known for it’s budget properties, so for a low price you’re best off choosing an Airbnb.
-This one is less than $50/night and has space for up to 4 guests.
+The White Loft apartment is less than $50/night and has space for up to 4 guests.

 For travelers that appreciate knowing exactly what they’re getting, the Wyndham Garden Inn in Polanco offers standard chain amenities and comforts with a high-end location and a reasonable cost (sometimes downright cheap!).

-I have two friends who have stayed here and rave about it as one of the best hotels in the world.
+I have two friends who have stayed at Las Alcobas and rave about it as one of the best hotels in the world.
 It’s above my price range, so I can’t confirm, but photos look incredible.
 It has all the amenities you’d expect of a five-star hotel with extraordinary service and personalized attention of a boutique hotel.

 At times, Polanco can feel a little like home instead of Mexico.
 That’s okay…jazz your trip up with a night out!
 This 3-in-1 tour to cantinas, mariachi, and lucha libre wrestling will definitely spice up your Mexico City vacation.